Jump To Section

 - Bake the tart shell on the center rack for 8 minutes.
 Rotate the pan 180 degrees and bake for 8 more minutes or until the tart shell is a light golden brown.
 Unmold the tart shell while still warm.
 Let cool completely on a wire rack at room temperature.
 Tip: Always make sure your tart shell is fully cooled before you start assembling any cream-based tarts.
 If the shell is still too hot or warm when you pipe in your pastry cream, you’ll end up with a soggy-bottomed tart.

-Best enjoyed fresh the day-of.
+Storage: Best enjoyed fresh the day-of.
 Tart shells can be baked in advance, but don’t fill them with your creams and fillings too far in advance.
 Ideally, it’s filled and served right away, so the shell stays nice and crispy.
 Any excess dough can be frozen, covered tightly in plastic wrap and stored in an airtight container, for 2 to 3 weeks.
 It can also be refrigerated, wrapped in plastic wrap and stored in an airtight container, for 2 to 3 days.